Youth 360: Youth Advisory & Leadership Alliance

 - What if I (or my parent/caregiver/teacher) have more questions?

-Youth 360 members will also get the chance to learn about related topics, such as oppression, gender identity, media literacy, and comprehensive sex education.
-Participants will build skills like: program design, community activism, team building, peer communication and leadership!
+Youth 360 Ambassadors will get the chance to learn about sexual violence prevention education and other related topics such as cultural humility, gender identity, and media literacy.
+Participants will build skills such as program design, community activism, team building, peer communication and leadership!

-- Create a uniquely designed project with help from group leaders to reach members of a given community (school, place of worship, online community, etc…) about the issues of sexual violence, dating violence, sexism, etc…
+- Creating a uniquely designed project with help from group leaders aimed to reach members of a given community (school, place of worship, online community, etc.) about the issues of sexual violence, dating violence, sexism, etc.

-- Provide guidance and feedback to inform youth programming efforts
+- Providing guidance and feedback to drive youth programming efforts

 Unfortunately, we cannot choose everyone who applies.
 We will interview and select students who:

-- Will commit to 80% (or better) attendance for all program requirements
+- Will commit to 80% (or better) attendance for all program sessions

 - Live in Cuyahoga, Lake, Geauga or Ashtabula Counties

 Want to learn more about Youth 360, Cleveland Rape Crisis Center’s Youth Advisory & Leadership Alliance?
-Please reach out to Sharon Kidd, Director of Education and Outreach, at email@example.com or (216) 973-0808.
-Thank you.
+Please contact email@example.com with any questions.